Rules of War:

 Photo taken from the door opening to our room, looking down the stairway.
 Whoever designed these stairs deserves a gold star.

-The next morning, I woke up at 0715ish on the dot.
+The following day, I woke up at 0715 on the dot.
 Not because of an alarm.
-Well not exactly.
-There was typically a firefight or at least an exchange of fire in, or around the city at 0715 – 0730 damn near every morning.
+Well, not exactly.
+There was typically a firefight or at least an exchange of fire in or around the city at 0715 – 0730 damn near every morning.
 Every…day.
-Sometimes it would last two minutes, sometimes five, maybe ten minutes.
-I’ll give it to the Taliban, they were consistent.
+Sometimes, it would last two minutes, sometimes five, maybe ten minutes.
+I’ll give it to the Taliban; they were consistent.

 This particular morning went off without a hitch.
-After breakfast I went to the COC and sent out my reports.
+After breakfast, I went to the COC and sent out my reports.
 I headed back up the hill to make some coffee, British army style.
 The Brits had a nice boiling kit in their MREs.
-Around 11ish Thumper took off down the hill to the chow hall.
-I stayed back in the White House sipping coffee, procrastinating the inventory work I needed to get done.
+Around 11ish, Thumper took off down the hill to the chow hall.
+I stayed back in the White House sipping coffee, procrastinating the inventory work that needed to be done.

 A burst of gunfire ripped through the quiet of the late morning somewhere outside.
 Somewhere close.
 Real close.
 I stood up slowly and crept towards the door.
-I looked right, down the single flight stairway leading to the ground floor, but saw nothing.
-I looked to my left, down at the dirt path that separated the White House and the Afghan National Police building and saw an Afghan with an RPG (Rocket Propelled Grenade) on his shoulder running towards our LZ (Landing Zone), located right behind my building.
+I looked right, down the single-flight stairway leading to the ground floor, but saw nothing.
+I looked to my left, down at the dirt path that separated the White House and the Afghan National Police building, and saw an Afghan with an RPG (Rocket Propelled Grenade) on his shoulder running towards our LZ (Landing Zone), located right behind my building.
 I froze.
 He was maybe fifteen feet away from me but hauling ass.
-Lucky for me he didn’t look up.
-If he would have I would have been fucking toast.
-Literally, an RPG would have disappeared me.
+Lucky for me, he didn’t look up.
+If he would have, I would have been fucking toast.

-It’s hard to express how bad I felt at that moment.
-What I processed at that time was that we were being overrun, I was all by myself, and that was bad.
+It’s hard to express how awful I felt at that moment.
+What I processed at the time was that we were being overrun, and I was all by myself, and that was not good.
 Everyone was down the hill at the chow hall or COC.
 Panic grabbed me by the throat and squeezed.

-I remembered the machine gun nest on the roof of our building and I couldn’t figure out why they weren’t returning fire… ‘unless they’re dead’- flashed through my mind.
+I remembered the machine gun nest on the roof of our building, and I couldn’t figure out why they weren’t returning fire… ‘unless they’re dead of course’- flashed through my mind.
 ‘Shit!
-They’re already in the building’- I thought.
+They’re already in the building,’- I thought.

 I darted to our rifle rack in the back of the room, clearing the line of cots like a hurdler.
 I thought I heard someone running up the stairs.
-I grabbed a magazine from the flak jacket nearest me.
-My hands were shaking uncontrollably so it took a couple tries before I got the magazine loaded.
+I grabbed a magazine from the plate carrier nearest me.
+My hands were shaking uncontrollably, so it took a couple of tries before I got the magazine loaded.

 The gunfire outside erupted into a full-fledged battle.
-I gritted my teeth, attempting not to bite off my tongue, and stacked (back to the wall, weapon at the deck, getting ready to pivot through the door frame and commence firing) on the door.
+I gritted my teeth, attempting not to bite off my tongue, and stacked (back to the wall, weapon at the deck, getting ready to pivot through the door frame and commence firing on whoever I encountered) on the door.
 My immediate concern was the stairs to the right.
-The stairs led right up to our enclave and it was completely open to the enemy.
+The stairs led right up to our enclave, which was completely open to the enemy.
 It would be in their best interest to take the highest point on the base as a firing position where they could lay down accurate fire on the LZ and District Center building.
 The White House had to be defended at all costs.

 I heard yelling from the roof but couldn’t understand it between the gun bursts.
-I finally caught, “LAMO”.
-My nightmare confirmed.
+I finally caught “LAMO”.
+My nightmare was confirmed.
 “ALAMO”.

 Danette · August 24, 2018 at 14:53